m3g/MolSimToolkit.jl/docs/src/structural_alignment.md

 ![mdlovofit.png](./assets/mdlovofit.png)

-This structural superposition and the associated colors are correlatd with the RMSF plot above.
-Red atoms were not used for the aligment and display high mobility, and blue atoms represent the stable core of the structure and were aligned.
+This structural superposition and the associated colors are correlated with the RMSF plot above.
+Red atoms were not used for the alignment and display high mobility, and blue atoms represent the stable core of the structure and were aligned.